-If you have experience hunting down charge and credit card information on American Express’s site, you won’t be in for any surprises here.
+If you have experience hunting down card information on American Express’s site, you won’t be in for any surprises here.

 Customer Service & Technical Support

-Customer support is available through the FAQ on the company’s website or by phone.
-If you’re looking at Working Capital loans, chances are you’re already using American Express’s OPEN platform, which you can also use to interact with the company.
+Customer support is available through the company’s website or by phone.
+If you’re looking at Working Capital Terms, chances are you’re already using American Express’s platform, through which you can also use to interact with the company.
 If you prefer social media, American Express has a presence on Facebook, Twitter, Instagram, LinkedIn, and YouTube.

 American Express has a generally positive reputation where customer service is concerned.
-Most of the Working Capital loan process is automated, so you’ll likely only interact with personnel if something goes wrong.
+Most of the Working Capital Terms process is automated, so you’ll likely only interact with personnel if something goes wrong.